tajmone/lemon-grove/README.md

 ## Lemon Inspired

-Lemon has played an influencial role in the development of parser generators, serving as a model for the creation of similar tools.
+Lemon has played an influential role in the development of parser generators, serving as a model for the creation of similar tools.
 Here are links to some of them.

 ### limecc (Python)